dhellmann/pymotw-3/source/collections/abc.rst

      * Is an iterator over the container contents.
    - * Generator
      * Iterator
-     * Extends iterators with the generator protocol from :pep:`342`.
+     * Extends iterators with the generator protocol from PEP 342.
    - * Sized
      *
      * Adds methods for containers that know how big they are.